abdulhalimaliakbar/differential_drive/README.md

 Then clone this repository, which is a collection of ROS packages, into the `src` folder: `git clone https://github.com/jmcmahon443/differential_drive.git`

-All that is left is the compile the package in the workspace, the `catkin_ws` folder.
+All that is left is the compile the packages in the workspace, the `catkin_ws` folder.

 ```
 cd ..